kam1xgod/kittyBank/README.md

 There's a lot of todo things in this project.
 I will handle them after finishing this semester in uni.

+Later I will also create repository with all tasks from this JavaSchool.

 ### Screenshot

 ![Home page](./screenshot.png)